tobypatterson/getdata-007-project/codebook.md

 * features.txt A factor describing the various types of test
 * features_info.txt A description of the test methodologies and a description of the original data variables
 * test/ A directory containing test data
-* train/ A directory containing trainging data
+* train/ A directory containing training data

 # Assembling the data